cberner/redb/docs/design.md

 1) Update the super header to reference the last fully committed transaction
 2) Update the allocator state, so that it is consistent with all the database roots in the above transaction

+If the last commit before the crash had quick-repair enabled, then these are both trivial.
+The primary commit slot is guaranteed to be valid, because it was written using 2-phase commit, and the corresponding allocator state is stored in the allocator state table.

+Otherwise, we need to perform a full repair:

 For (1), if the primary commit slot is invalid we switch to the secondary slot.